segavega3/cyclistic_capstone_project/README.md

 Cyclistic Capstone Project: Analyzing Member vs. Casual Rider Behavior Google Data Analytics Professional Certificate Capstone

+Goal:
--Goal: Identify key differences between casual riders and annual members to develop data-driven marketing strategies for converting casual riders into members.
+Identify key differences between casual riders and annual members to develop data-driven marketing strategies for converting casual riders into members.

--Tools Used: SQL (BigQuery), Tableau
+Tools Used: SQL (BigQuery), Tableau

--Skills Demonstrated: Data cleaning, SQL querying, data visualization, storytelling, business insights
+Skills Demonstrated: Data cleaning, SQL querying, data visualization, storytelling, business insights

 Business Problem

 Cyclistic, a bike-share company, aims to increase annual memberships because members provide higher long-term value than casual riders.
 The marketing team wants to understand how these two user groups behave differently.

 Key Business Questions:

 1️.
 How do annual members and casual riders use Cyclistic bikes differently?
 2️.
 What factors influence casual riders to convert to annual memberships?
 3️.
 How can Cyclistic use data-driven strategies to increase memberships?

+Business Impact:
-Business Impact: The insights from this analysis will be used to optimize marketing campaigns, adjust pricing strategies, and improve user experience.
+The insights from this analysis will be used to optimize marketing campaigns, adjust pricing strategies, and improve user experience.

 Data Source

 The dataset comes from Motivate International Inc. and is publicly available:
 🔗 Divvy Trip Data (Cyclistic)--- NEEDS LINK

 Data Overview:

 Time Range: February 2024 - January 2025

 Original Columns:ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id,